cwendorf/EASI/D-Extensions/README.md

 ### Installation of the Functions and Extensions

-Like the basic EASI functions, the EASI extentions are not currently on CRAN or compiled as a package, but you can install them by pasting the contents of the [**ALL_EXTENSIONS.R**](./ALL_EXTENSIONS.R) file directly into R.

-Both the basic function and the extensions should both be pasted into R prior to conducting analyses.
+Like the basic EASI functions, the EASI extentions are not currently on CRAN or compiled as a package, but you can install them by pasting the contents of the [**ALL_EXTENSIONS.R**](./ALL_EXTENSIONS.R) file directly into R. Both the basic functions and the extensions should both be pasted into R prior to conducting analyses.

 ## References